earthnuker/Universe/README.md

 Use `help` for help

-To run it so that other can connect via Telnet run `ncat -t -k -v -l -e "python main.py" 3777`
+To run it so that others can connect via Telnet run `ncat -t -k -v -l -e "python main.py" 3777`
 (needs ncat from the nmap package)